 Students come to IEP to learn English and become accustomed to life in the United States.
 While the process is not always easy, students learn many things about themselves and others that will help them succeed in life.

 As an IEP student, you will receive help with all aspects of living in Morgantown, West Virginia.
 Services include assistance with housing, banking, academic and personal counseling, healthcare and legal matters.
 In addition, you will have access to most University facilities and entertainment.Apply as a new IEP student.
-Register as a returning IEP student.
+Register returning IEP student.
 Learn more about applying.

-Students at all four levels of the program follow a core curriculum of Communication Skills, Reading, Writing, Grammar, Vocabulary and Independent Study courses.
+Students at all levels of the program follow a core curriculum of Communication Skills, Reading, Writing, Grammar, Vocabulary and Independent Study courses.
 In addition, students attend several elective courses, such as Professional English, American Culture, and Science, Technology, Engineering and Mathematics.